fgero/dhcpv6-mod/README.md

 Even after getting a V6 lease, your WAN interface will not get a public IPV6 address, this is expected (apparently) in a V4+V6 (double stack) situation.

-Optionaly, if you want to use IPV6 also within your LAN, you must configure one of your Networks in the UI, with IPv6 Interace Type set to "Prefix Delegation", RA enabled, et leave the rest as default.
+[OPTIONAL] If you want to use IPV6 also within your LAN, you must configure one of your Networks in the UI, with IPv6 Interace Type set to "Prefix Delegation", RA enabled, et leave the rest as default.

 ![IPv6 LAN settings](https://github.com/fgero/dhcpv6-mod/blob/main/images/IPV6_LAN_settings.png#gh-dark-mode-only)
 ![IPv6 LAN settings](https://github.com/fgero/dhcpv6-mod/blob/main/images/IPV6_LAN_settings_light.png#gh-light-mode-only)